Structures

 Fill histogram at coord with the given weight.

-Coordinates outside the histogram edges are ignored.
+Coordinates outside the histogram edges are added to n_out_of_range.

-class Histogram(edges, bins=None, make_bins=None, initial_value=0)[source]
+class Histogram(edges, bins=None, make_bins=None, weighted=False)[source]

 An element to produce histograms.